 Roppolo's style was important for much more than technical flexibility--his clarinet playing was cooler, more brooding, and smoother than the general sensibilities of the era.
 Every time I see the word suave in the Copland clarinet concerto, I think this couldn't have been written in the score without Roppolo, whose own suave approach so fundamentally effected Benny's, and therefore influenced Copland's commission.

 Pete Fountain has said that Irving Fazola was obsessed with Roppolo's playing, and that while Pete himself hardly heard Rapp's recordings, the similarity of approach is undeniable.
 But perhaps the most surprising comparison is Artie Shaw.
 So far as I know, Shaw never went into detail about the effects of the N.O.R.K. on his clarinet concept--perhaps he never acknowledged any influence.
 Brass playing historians such as Sudhalter have heard the influence of Bix Beiderbecke in Shaw's approach, and late in life Shaw talked about transcribing Louis Armstrong.
-These are certainly true influences, but Roppolo must be considered an equal or even more important influence.
-Anyone who has extensively transcribed Shaw cannot help but run into language directly from Roppolo in Shaw's playing--the falling gliss from Tin Roof Blues, as well as the cool detached approach, appears and reappears in various guises in Shaw's playing.
-The evidence is very strong that Shaw transcribed Roppolo intently.
+These are certainly true influences, but Roppolo might also have been an important influence.
+Anyone who has extensively transcribed Shaw cannot help but run into language seeming directly from Roppolo in Shaw's playing--the falling gliss from Tin Roof Blues, as well as the cool detached approach, appears and reappears in various guises in Shaw.

-The recordings of the New Orleans Rhythm Kings from 1922-25 are of central importance to jazz clarinetists.
-If Artie Shaw's final Gramercy 5 Sessions represent a peak, the New Orleans Rhythm Kings recordings represent an important aspect of the foundation, along with Jimmie Noone's Apex Club recordings and very few others.
-They are indispensable, and get The Jazz Clarinet's highest rating of 5 Good Reeds.
+The recordings of the New Orleans Rhythm Kings from 1922-25 are of importance to jazz clarinetists.
+If Artie Shaw's final Gramercy 5 Sessions represent a peak, the New Orleans Rhythm Kings recordings represent an important aspect of the foundation, along with Johnny Dodds's recordings with King Oliver and the Louis Armstrong Hot Fives & Sevens, Jimmie Noone's Apex Club recordings and very few others.
+Five Good Reeds.

 Firestone, Ross.
 Swing, Swing, Swing: The Life and Times of Benny Goodman.
 Norton & Co.
 NYC.
 1993.